bjorntirsen/bjorntirsen/README.md

 ### Hi there 👋

-🔭 I’m currently working on my first Next.js/TypeScript project.
-I also aim to complete my portfolio 2.0 when i get the time.
+🔭 I’m currently working on a Next.js CMS head app that is going to be awesome.
+I'm also developing Handelsbanken's front end as an intern.

 📫 How to reach me: bjorntirsen@gmail.com

-🍂 Check out my portfolio at https://bjorntirsen.github.io
+🍂 Check out my portfolio at https://bjorntirsen-portfolio.netlify.app/

 <!--
 **bjorntirsen/bjorntirsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.